quaggaone/dotfiles/README.md

 > These scripts are supposed to be structured like the corresponding View in the System Setting apps or their settings.
-> Most of of the options and values where found by changing the values in the settings app and checking what changes with the diff script from the [](macos-defaults.com) project.
+> Most of of the options and values where found by changing the values in the settings app and checking what changed with the `diff` script from the [macos-defaults.com](https://macos-defaults.com) project.
 > The nix-darwin documentation was also helpful for an overview and type lookup.

-> Some things like the Safari plist require Full Disk Access.
+> Some things like the Safari `plist` require Full Disk Access.

 # Setup Steps and Notes
 1. Run the `bootstrap.sh` script using `curl -L URL | sh` (test this)